LaboratoireMecaniqueLille/crappy/docs/source/tutorials/more_complexity.rst

 In the previous tutorials page, we only used linear data flow patterns.
 Here, we're going to **introduce the concept of feedback loops in a script**.
-The main idea is that although :ref:`Links` are unidirectional, it is totally possible to have them form a loop to send back information to a Block.
-This is especially useful for driving :ref:`Generator` Blocks, as detailed in :ref:`a next section <3.
-Advanced Generator condition>`.
-For now, let's look at the example script given in :ref:`the tutorial section dedicated to the Machine Block <2.f.
-The Machine Block>`.
-The :ref:`Fake Machine` Actuator that is used takes its commands as a voltage, which is quite unsatisfying since the achieved speed will vary depending on the characteristics of the motor.
+The main idea is that although :ref:`Links <crappy_docs/links:links>` are unidirectional, it is totally possible to have them form a loop to send back information to a Block.
+This is especially useful for driving :ref:`Generator <crappy_docs/blocks:generator>` Blocks, as detailed in :ref:`a next section <tutorials/more_complexity:3. advanced generator condition>`.
+For now, let's look at the example script given in :ref:`the tutorial section dedicated to the Machine Block <tutorials/getting_started:2.f. the machine block>`.
+The :ref:`Fake Machine <crappy_docs/blocks:fake machine>` Actuator that is used takes its commands as a voltage, which is quite unsatisfying since the achieved speed will vary depending on the characteristics of the motor.
 Instead, it would be preferable to send speed commands, and to somehow have the motor adapt and reach this speed.

-To achieve this behavior, a possibility is to use the :ref:`PID` Block.
+To achieve this behavior, a possibility is to use the :ref:`PID <crappy_docs/blocks:pid>` Block.
 It will receive on the one hand the target speed, and on the other hand the current speed of the motor.
 Based on these inputs, it will generate a voltage command to send to the Machine Block driving the Fake Motor.
 If the PID is well set,